A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

 Containing the hidden states $\zv \lambda$, which are by definition not measurable, the total distribution is empirically not accessible (\enquote{hidden level}), i.e. purely theoretical.
-Only the marginal distribution which does not involve $\zv \lambda$, $P(\alpha \beta a b)$, \emph{is} empirically accessible and is determined by the results of actual measurements in EPR/B experiments (\enquote{observable level}).
-A statistical evaluation of a series of many runs with similar preparation procedures yields that the outcomes are strongly correlated given the settings and the quantum state. \footnote{{} A correlation of the outcomes given the settings and the quantum state means that the joint probability $P(\alpha \beta | a b) $ is in general not equal to the product $P(\alpha| a b ) P(\beta | a b ) = \frac{1}{2} \cdot \frac{1}{2} = \frac{1}{4}$.} For instance, in case the quantum state is the Bell state $\psi_0 = (|+\rangle |+ \rangle + |-\rangle |-\rangle)/\sqrt{2}$ (and the settings are chosen with equal probability $\frac{1}{2}$) the correlations read:
+Only the marginal distribution $P(\alpha \beta a b)$, which does not involve $\zv \lambda$, is empirically accessible and is determined by the results of actual measurements in EPR/B experiments (\enquote{observable level}).
+A statistical evaluation of a series of many runs with similar preparation procedures yields that the outcomes are strongly correlated given the settings and the quantum state. \footnote{{} A correlation of the outcomes given the settings and the quantum state means $\exists \, \alpha, \beta, a, b\!\!\!: \quad P(\alpha \beta | a b) ≠ P(\alpha | ab) P(\beta | ab)$. } For instance, in case the quantum state is the Bell state $\psi_0 = (|+\rangle |+ \rangle + |-\rangle |-\rangle)/\sqrt{2}$ (and the settings are chosen with equal probability $\frac{1}{2}$) the correlations read:

-These famous EPR/B correlations between space-like separated measurement outcomes have first been measured by \citet{Aspect1982} and have been confirmed under strict locality conditions \citep{Weihs1998} as well as over large distances \citep{Ursin2007}.
-All these findings are correctly predicted by quantum mechanics: \bki involving only empirically accessible variables, the quantum mechanical probability distribution essentially agrees with the empirical one. \eki
+These famous EPR/B correlations between space-like separated measurement outcomes were first measured in a convincing way by \citet{Aspect1982}, were confirmed over large distances \citep{Ursin2007}, and have recently been demonstrated also under closure of all major loopholes \citep{Hensen2015,Giustina2015,Shalm2015}.
+All these findings are correctly predicted by quantum mechanics: Involving only empirically accessible variables, the quantum mechanical probability distribution essentially agrees with the empirical one.

-Since according to \eqref{Corr}, one outcome depends on both the other space-like separated outcome as well as on the distant (and local) setting, the observable part of the probability distribution \bki (or the quantum mechanical distribution, respectively) \eki clearly is non-local.
-Bell's idea \citeyearpar{Bell1964} was to show that EPR/B correlations are so extraordinary that even if one allows for hidden states $\zv \lambda$ one cannot restore locality: given EPR/B correlations the \emph{theoretical} probability distribution (including possible hidden states) must be non-local as well.
+Since according to \eqref{Corr} one outcome depends on both the other space-like separated outcome as well as on the distant (and on the local) setting, the observable part of the probability distribution (or the quantum mechanical distribution, respectively) clearly is non-local.
+Bell's idea \citeyearpar{Bell1964} was to show that EPR/B correlations are so extraordinary that even if one allows for hidden states $\zv \lambda$ one cannot restore locality: Given EPR/B correlations the \emph{theoretical} probability distribution (including possible hidden states) must be non-local as well.
 Hence, \emph{any possible} probability distribution which might correctly describe the experiment must be non-local.